sankhaKarunasekara/rereg-validation-extension/DeveloperNotes.md

 1. `release-it --no-npm.publish` and follow the steps
 2. download the zip file from github releases
+3. go to chrome extention dashboard package section
-3. upload the zip to chrome extention dashboard
+4. upload the zip to dashboard
+5. submit for review

 ## Useful links